Génération !

 Curator: Julia Marchand

-Selected artworks from the Société Générale Art Collection in Paris La Défense, on display from November 26, 2025 to June 30, 2026 at L’Arsenal, headquarters of Société Générale Luxembourg.
+Selected artworks from the Societe Generale Art Collection in Paris, on display from November 26, 2025 to June 30, 2026 at L’Arsenal, headquarters of Societe Generale Luxembourg.

-Generation! brings together the works of six artists from different generations and diverse backgrounds.
-The diversity of practices presented invites an intergenerational reading of the Societe Generale Collection.
-Three generations converse on the wall of the Arsenal: the Baby Boomers (with David Hockney), Generation X (Julien Prévieux, Anne Neukamp, Françoise Pétrovitch), and the Millennials, themselves divided between Gen Y (Ymane Chabi-Gara) and Gen Z (Juliette Green).
+Generation! brings together the works of six artists from different generations and backgrounds.
+The diversity of the artistic approaches presented invites an intergenerational reading of the Societe Generale Art Collection.
+Three generations converse on the wall of the Arsenale: the Baby Boomers (with David Hockney), Generation X (Julien Prévieux, Anne Neukamp, Françoise Pétrovitch), and the Millennials, themselves divided between Gen Y (Ymane Chabi-Gara) and Gen Z (Juliette Green).

-Baby Boomers are said to have frozen their post-war optimism in privilege; Generation X is seen as clear-eyed in the face of the decline of grand narratives; and the youngest are thought to retreat into a form of digital narcissism.
-But what do these works tell us beyond these clichés?
+Baby Boomers are blamed for having their post-war optimism frozen by privilege; and the youngest are thought to retreat into a form of digital narcissism.
+But, going beyond these simple clichés, what do these works tell us?

-David Hockney, a major figure notably linked to Pop Art, represents himself through a self-portrait created on an iPad, a tool he has used since their introduction in 2010.
-His work reflects a constant curiosity, always fueled by technological advances.
+David Hockney, a major artistic figure, notably linked to Pop Art, represents himself through a self-portrait created on an iPad, a tool he has used since their introduction in 2010.
+His work reflects a constant curiosity, fueled by technological advances.
 In contrast, Juliette Green chooses a simple, direct medium that disregards technology.

-The exhibition highlights the points of convergence between these artists from different generations: their relationship to technology, forms of storytelling, self-representation and representation of others, observation of daily life… and the emergence of new sensibilities.
-It offers an unbounded reading of generations and questions the boundaries too often imposed on them.
-Rather than opposing them, it suggests seeing what is woven between them.
+The exhibition highlights the points of convergence between these artists from different generations: their relationship to technology, forms of storytelling, self-representation and the representation of others, observations of daily life… and the emergence of new sensibilities.
+It offers an unrestricted reading of generations and questions the boundaries too often imposed on them.
+Rather than opposing them, it suggests seeing what is shared between them.

 Julia Marchand